mfglenn/company-blog-backend/README.md

 # MERN Stack Experimentaation

 ## Objective:
-Create a web application that utilizes the MERN stack and deploy the application to AWS.
+Create a company blog web application that utilizes the MERN stack and deploy the application to AWS.

-## Purpose:
+## Application Purpose:
-This application is meant to serve as a boiler plate for a company blog.
+Provide a blog web application that allows a company post blog posts and articles and allow users to post comments and vote on the posts.
+These features showcase the core functionality of both the front-end and back-end frameworks that are being leveraged.

 ## Methods: